-The fun begins with Sylvan’s Engineering programs in the Tampa, St. Petersburg and Sarasota region.
+Our Engineering programs in the Tampa, St. Petersburg and Sarasota region are huge on fun!
 Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
+It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

 21st Century Learning

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Tampa, St. Petersburg and Sarasota region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+Our Engineering courses in the Tampa, St. Petersburg and Sarasota region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 Aspiring Engineers Unite!

-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
-Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!